e0031374/rails_taskassignment/README.md

 This seeds the database with dummy data, but on subsequent times, comment the line again to prevent conflicting entries in the database

+To inspect the database container
+1. `sudo docker ps` to get the container id
+2. `sudo docker exec -it <container id> sh` to connect to container
+3. `psql -U docker` to access the postgres, note: i believe username was defined in the rails migration of the backend
+4. `\l` to view all databases
+5. `\c docker` to connect to the database with name: docker (also specified in rails db config)
+NOTE: when in doubt of changes not applying use: `docker-compose up --build` to rebuild new containers